NITESH000009/Project01/README.md

-# mohitvirli.github.io
+# Project01
-Hello there!
-I'm Mohit Virli, frontend engineer by profession, a creative at heart.

-This the updated version of my personal website which is now in 3D.
+This is the updated version of my personal website which is now in 3D.
 LFG!

-Checkout the live version at [mohitvirli.github.io](https://mohitvirli.github.io/)
+Checkout the live version at [nitesh000009.github.io/Project01](https://nitesh000009.github.io/Project01/)

 ## Tech Stack